ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-and-jaeger.md

 View the tracing information on Jaeger via <http://localhost:16686/> and view metrics information from the Grafana dashboard on <http://localhost:3000/>.

-Sample view of Grafana dashboard for hello_world_service.bal is shown below.
+A sample view of the Grafana dashboard for the `hello_world_service.bal` is shown below.
 ![Grafana Sample Dashboard](/learn/images/grafana-sample-hello-world-service-stats.png "Grafana HelloWorld Service Sample Dashboard")

-Sample view of Jaeger dashboard for hello_world_service.bal is shown below.
+Sample view of the Jaeger dashboard for the `hello_world_service.bal` is shown below.
 ![Jaeger Sample Dashboard](/learn/images/jaeger-sample-dashboard.png "Jaeger Sample Dashboard")

 ### Step 7 - Visualizing the Logs

-If you have configured log analytics, the logs can be viewed in Kibana via <http://localhost:5601>
+If you have configured log analytics, the logs can be viewed in Kibana via <http://localhost:5601>.
 ![Kibana Sample Dashboard](/learn/images/kibana-sample-dashboard.png "Kibana Sample Dashboard")